-In partnership with the Friends of the Ridgefield National Wildlife Refuge, we are pleased to be able to offer educational opportunities to teachers and volunteers.
-Learn first hand what can be done with students while on a field trip and in the classroom to connect cultural and environmental curriculum to the refuge.
-Here are a few upcoming training on the refuge and from our partners that are open to all educators and volunteers, whether you teach in a formal setting or not.
-See individual training fliers for information on clock hours available.
+In partnership with the Friends of the Ridgefield National Wildlife Refuge, we are pleased to be able to offer various educational opportunities to formal and informal educators, as well as education program volunteers.
+Learn first hand what can be done with students both while on a field trip as well as in the classroom to connect cultural and environmental curriculum to the refuge.
+Here are a few upcoming training opportunities on the refuge and from our partners.

 For more information about training or the education program, contact Josie Finley at 360-887-4106 or at Josie_Finley@fws.gov.

 The Cathlapotle Plankhouse is a life-size replica of the plankhouses that once made up the Village of Cathlapotle.
 It creates a tangible link to those who lived here in the Cathlapotle Village.
 The Plankhouse is a unique site for the interpretation of the natural and cultural heritage preserved on the Ridgefield National Wildlife Refuge.

 The Plankhouse is open to the public from Noon to 4:00 pm on Saturday

 and Sunday afternoons from April to October, and by special arrangement

 for pre-scheduled group visits during the week.
 For more information